PedroZappa/42_fractol/README.md

 ### `main.c`

-The `main()` function of the program declares a `t_display` variable named `display` that stores all the necessary data, conveniently packed to be passed around the program.
+Before anything else, `main()` function declares a `t_display` variable named `display` that stores all the necessary data, conveniently packed to be passed around the program.

 ___
 #### `t_display` Structure